Self-discipline is the highest form of discipline.

-In my experience, there is no greater reason for self-discipline, than a vision for your life, generated by your life purpose.
-This vision allows you to see into the future and realize what you are capable of achieving.
-In addition, it reveals the personal changes you need to make to fulfill your vision.
+In my experience there is no greater reason for self-discipline than having a vision for your life, which is generated by your purpose.
+Your vision allows you to see into the future and focus on what you want to achieve.
+It reveals the personal changes you need to make to fulfill your vision.

-The excitement released by your vision causes you to make an honest assessment of yourself.
-This self-evaluation reveals all the areas of your life in which you lack self-control….someone or something else governs that part of your life.
-It awakens you to the reality that without gaining control in these areas, no matter how big your vision, you risk the possibility of not achieving it.
-This awareness provides you the most compelling reason to exercise self-discipline.
+When you become captured by your vision you are unstoppable.
+The excitement released by your vision causes you to assess yourself honestly.
+This self-evaluation reveals the areas where you may lack self-control.
+Either someone or something governs that part of your life.
+You awaken to the reality that without gaining control in these areas, no matter how big your vision, you risk the possibility of not achieving it.
+Awareness provides you the most compelling reason to exercise self-discipline.

-I was out of control -another way of saying I lacked self-discipline- when it came to eating unhealthy foods.
-It seems that they controlled me and I was their victim…stuffing myself with all kinds of sweets and carbohydrates.
-The typical diet in my Hispanic culture is full of fats, sweets and carbs.
+I was out of control.
+I lacked self-discipline when it came eating unhealthy foods.
+Apparently, food controlled me and I became its victim stuffing myself with all kinds of sweets and carbs.
+The typical food of my Hispanic culture is delicious and tasty, but it’s full of fats, sweets and carbs.

-I have never connected personal character with my lack of self-discipline in regards to food.
-Then one day it suddenly dawned on me, ‘If cant’ say NO to unhealthy and tempting foods, I cannot say NO to temptation and sin.’
-The same principle operates in both cases…lack of self-discipline.
+I had never connected character with my lack of self-discipline in this area.
+Until one day it dawned on me that if can’t say NO to unhealthy and tempting foods, then I can’t say NO to temptation and sin.
+The same principle operates in both cases – a lack of self-discipline.

-To this enlightenment, I added the fact in order to fulfill my vision, I need to be healthy.
-I took this opportunity, not so much to lose weight but to build my character.
-Every time I can stand unmoved by the temptation of unhealthy foods, something inside me is getting stronger.
-I have reduced about 90% of carbs from my diet and the pounds are coming off!
-I am becoming a master of myself instead of being mastered by these external elements.
+Upon this enlightening revelation, I concluded that in order to fulfill my vision I needed to be healthy.
+I took this opportunity to build my character while losing a few pounds.
+Every time I can stand unmoved by the temptation of unhealthy foods, something inside me gets stronger.
+I reduced about 90% of carbs from my diet and the pounds began to come off!
+I learned to become a master of myself instead of being mastered by external forces.
 This quality is indispensable to fulfill my life purpose and my vision.

-By exercising self-disciplining in this area, I have done in two weeks something I hadn’t been able to in over ten years!
+By exercising self-control in how I eat, I did in two weeks what I couldn’t do in over ten years!

 Where do you need self-discipline?

-Choose one area of your life that you need to exercise self-control.
+Choose one area that you feel the need to exercise self-control.
+Some examples are:

-- Speech…controlling what comes out of your mouth.
+- Speech ‒ controlling the words that come out of your mouth.

-The highest form of discipline is self-discipline…Self-imposed, dictated by the values that guide your life, motivated by your vision, generated by your life purpose!
+The highest form of discipline is the one directed by the values that guide your life, motivated by your vision, and generated by your life purpose.